 Welcome to your reviewer and NCLEX practice quiz guide about therapeutic communication techniques in nursing!
-In this nursing test bank, test your knowledge and understanding of therapeutic communication.
-This quiz aims to help student nurses on how to answer therapeutic communication questions in the NCLEX.
+This nursing test bank tests your knowledge and understanding of therapeutic communication.
+This quiz aims to help student nurses how to answer therapeutic communication questions in the NCLEX.

 Therapeutic Communication Techniques in Nursing Practice Quiz

 In this section are the NCLEX practice questions to help you familiarize yourself with therapeutic communication items.
 Included in this nursing test bank are 50 questions divided into two parts.
 We hope that this practice quiz will help you understand the essential elements and concepts of therapeutic communication.